coder/modules/aider/README.md

 - Monitor task progress in the Coder UI
 - Use the `coder_parameter` resource to collect prompts from users

-To enable task reporting:

-1. Set `experiment_report_tasks = true` in the module configuration
+Task reporting is **enabled by default** in this module.
+To use it effectively:

-2. Add the Coder Login module to your template
+1. Add the Coder Login module to your template
-3. Configure environment variables using `coder_env`:
+2. Configure environment variables using `coder_env`:

    ```tf
    resource "coder_env" "task_prompt" {